TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Spike Analysis/Functions/README.txt

 % to have
 % 14.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 15.
+PlotAppearance: structure holding plot style information like color
+% and linewidth

 % Output:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in